ChinKF99/Superstore/README.md

 # Dashboard File
 My final dashboard file is in [DashBoard.xlsx](https://github.com/ChinKF99/Superstore/blob/main/DashBoard.xlsx)

+# Question to Analyze
+To understand the product market, I ask the following:
+1. Which product sell the best?
+2. Which product sell the least?
+3. What is the distributio(%) of each product category to the overall sale?

 # Excel Skill Used
 - Pivot Charts & Tables
 - Data Validation